Linaro/lava/doc/v2/lava_test_shell.rst

 A lava-test-shell is run by:

-* *compiling* the above test defintion into a shell script.
+* *building* the test definition into a shell script.

-   .. note:: This shell script will have a ``set -e`` at the top, so a
+   .. note:: This shell script will include ``set -e``, so a failing
-          failing step will abort the entire test run.
-If you need to specify a step that might fail, but should not cause the run to be aborted, make sure you finish the command with ``|| true``.
+          step will abort the entire test run.
+If you need to specify a step that might fail, finish the command with ``|| true`` to make that failure **not** abort the test run.

 * copying this script onto the device and arranging for it to be run when the device boots
 * booting the device and letting the test run
-* retrieving the output from the device and turning it into a test result bundle
+* retrieving the output from the device and turning it into a test result
 * run subsequent test definitions, if any.

 Writing a test for lava-test-shell